 Whooping Cough (Pertussis)

-Whooping cough (pertussis) is an infection of the respiratory system caused by the bacterium Bordetella pertussis (or B. pertussis).
-It mainly affects babies younger than 6 months old who aren't yet protected by immunizations, and kids 11 to 18 years old whose immunity has started to fade.
+Whooping cough (pertussis) is an infection of the respiratory system caused by Bordetella pertussis bacteria.
+It mainly affects babies younger than 6 months old who aren't yet fully protected by immunizations, and kids 11 to 18 years old whose immunity has started to fade.

 The first symptoms of whooping cough are similar to those of a common cold: